-The payload is automated; it will utilize the standard NanoRacks Platform plug-n-play operations for power and data.

-NASA has used white, green, and red lights in the past; this is one of the reasons we have decided on these colors.
-Red LED lights have been proven by NASA to cause the plants to have a “higher concentration of anthocyanin, an antioxidant that can combat some of the effects of cosmic radiation” (LED Lights Used in Plant Growth Experiments for Deep Space Missions).
-Another NASA study concluded that green lights are also beneficial to plants.
+NASA has used white, green, and red lights in the past; this is one of the reasons these colors are used.
+Red LED lights have been proven by NASA to cause the plants to have a “higher concentration of anthocyanin, an antioxidant that can combat some of the effects of cosmic radiation” Another NASA study concluded that green lights are also beneficial to plants.
 NASA believes the light is important because of the positive effects, like an increase of antioxidants, can have on the plants.

-A space experiment called VEGGIE, short for plant growing system about the size of a microwave oven, to be sent onto the ISS on Dec.
-9 2013.
-The experiment called for red and blue LED lights for photosynthesis to take place and to make experiments.
-LED lights are being used because of their long lifetime.

-From October 2009 to September 2010, scientists grew a garden of thale cress on ISS in an experiment called ADSVAC, which tested the Advanced Astroculture Plant Growth Chamber.
-Scientists genetically modified these plants to under how stress in a zero gravity environment was affecting the plants.
-When they genetically modified the plants, it allowed them to glow when they were unhappy.
-This was helpful because it meant they could examine the plant without dissecting it.

-In 2010, the ISS was sent plants called Arabidopsis thaliana or Thale Cress.
-These plants were used to study how plant roots developed in a weightless environment.
-These plants were grown on a nutrient-rich gel in clear petri plates.
-These plants showed familiar root growth patterns where roots slant progressively as they branch out.
-Researchers have always thought that direction of growth was the result of gravity's effects on root tip growth.
-Others think that in microgravity, other factors take over that enable the plant to direct its roots away from the seed and light-seeking shoot.
-Those factors could include moisture, nutrients, and light.

-Space Applications [nasa.gov]: This experiment will be important so that plants with high nutrition can be effectively and rapidly grown on the ISS and on future long duration flight.
-We propose to identify the combination red and blue LEDs that will induce the most rapid growth.
+Space Applications [nasa.gov]: This experiment is important so that plants with high nutrition can be effectively and rapidly grown on the ISS and on future long duration flight.
+The purpose is to identify the combination of red and blue LEDs that induces the most rapid growth.

-Earth Applications [nasa.gov]: This experiment will have the potential of helping to understand how to grow nutritious vegetables using minimal light energy, nutrients, and space.
+Earth Applications [nasa.gov]: This experiment has the potential of helping understand how to grow nutritious vegetables using minimal light energy, nutrients, and space.
 These results can be put to use in various locations throughout the world.

 Category [IDRD] [nasa.gov]: Educational Activities and Outreach